Ahan2/co2/README.md

 #How it works
 The program first calculates the world population after 1 second (i.e. the population of humans in 1 second after the current time(t)).

-NOTE: The world population in the program currently always begins from a defined value (7380201256), since it is not updating, but this would be easy enough to do. &#128539;
+NOTE: The world population in the program currently always begins from a defined value (7380201256), since it is not being saved, but this would be easy enough to do.

 #The agorithm to calculate the population
 Where: